kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 period.

-Beyond this, there are two main mitigations during alpha: conservativism in changes to the default behavior, and <<[UNRESOLVED]>> per-node <<[/UNRESOLVED]>> opt-in and redeployment required for the more aggressive behavior.
+Beyond this, there are two main mitigations during alpha: conservativism in changes to the default behavior based on prior stress testing, and limiting any further overrides to be opt-in per Node, and only by users with the permissions to modify the kubelet configuration -- in other words, a cluster operator persona.

+The alpha changes to the _default_ backoff curve were chosen because they meet emerging use cases and user sentiment from the canonical feature request issue and research by the author, AND because they are indicated to be safe changes based on initial benchmarking and analysis, described below in context and
+<<[UNRESOLVED ifttt benchmarking: add benchmarking link]>>here more
+broadly<<[/UNRESOLVED]>>.

-The alpha changes to the default backoff curve were chosen because they are minimal -- <<[ UNRESOLVED]>>the proposal maintains the existing rate and max cap, and reduces the initial value to the point that only introduces 3 excess restarts per pod, the first 2 excess in the first 10 seconds and the last excess following in the next 30 seconds (see [Design Details](#front-loaded-decay-curve-methodology)).
-For a hypothetical node with the max 110 pods all stuck in a simultaneous CrashLoopBackoff, API requests to change the state transition would increase at its fastest period from ~110 requests/10s to 330 requests/10s. <<[/UNRESOLVED]>> By passing this minimal change through the existing SIG-scalability tests, while pursuing manual and more detailed periodic benchmarking during the alpha period, we can increase the confidence in this change and in the possibility of reducing further in the future.
+<<[UNRESOLVED fix details for new proposal]>>the proposal maintains the existing
+rate of 2x, reduces the initial value to the point that introduces N excess restarts per pod, the first XYZ excess in Y time window and the last ABC excess following in the next Z time window (see [Design Details](#front-loaded-decay-curve-methodology)).
+For a hypothetical node with the max 110 pods all stuck in a simultaneous CrashLoopBackoff, API requests to change the state transition would increase at its fastest period from ABC requests/10s to NNN requests/10s. <<[/UNRESOLVED]>>  <<[UNRESOLVED ifttt
+benchmarking: add benchmarking details]>>This has also been empirically observed in benchmarking analysis described XYZ HERE XYZ. <<[/UNRESOLVED]>> In addition, by passing these changes through the existing SIG-scalability tests, while pursuing manual and more detailed periodic benchmarking during the alpha period, we can increase the confidence in this change and in the possibility of reducing further in the future.

-For the <<[UNRESOLVED]>> per node <<[/UNRESOLVED]>> case, because the change is more significant, including lowering the max cap, there is more risk to node stability expected.
-This change is of interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher.
-That being said it is still a relatively conservative change in an effort to minimize the unknown changes for fast feedback during alpha, while improved benchmarking and testing occurs. <<[UNRESOLVED update with real stress test results]>> For a hypothetical node with the max 110 pods all stuck in a simultaneous `Rapid` CrashLoopBackoff, API requests to change the state transition would increase from ~110 requests/10s to 440 requests/10s, and since the max cap would be lowered, would exhibit up to 440 requests in excess every 300s (5 minutes), or an extra 1.4 requests per second once all pods reached their max cap backoff.
-It also should be noted that due to the specifics of the configuration required in the Pod manifest, being against an immutable field, will require the Pods in question to be redeployed.
-This means it is unlikely that all Pods will be in a simultaneous CrashLoopBackoff even if they are designed to quickly crash, since they will all need to be redeployed and rescheduled. <<[/UNRESOLVED]>>
+For the per node case, because the change is more significant, including lowering the max backoff, there is more risk to node stability expected.
+This change is of particular interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher.
+<<[UNRESOLVED update with real stress test results]>> For a hypothetical node
+with the max 110 pods all stuck in a simultaneous 1s maximum CrashLoopBackoff, API requests to change the state transition would increase from ABC requests/10s to NNN requests/10s, and since the maximum backoff would be lowered, would exhibit up to NNN requests in excess every 300s (5 minutes), or an extra A.B requests per second once all pods reached their max cap backoff.

 ## Design Details